frederic-perez/AmE-dictionary/dictionary.md

 __tix__ Tickets?
 __tixker__
 __to his name__ _Bernie died with $1.09 to his name._
+__toadstool__ _n_ The spore-bearing fruiting body of a fungus, typically in the form of a rounded cap on a stalk, especially one that is believed to be inedible or poisonous.
 __toast → French toast__
 __toehold__ :two: _n_ __1__ A small ledge or niche just large enough to support the toes, as in climbing. __2__ Any slight or initial support, influence, advantage, progress, or the like: _His knowledge of Latin gave him a toehold for learning French._
 __toil__